manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 A module is a piece of JavaScript code that is stored somewhere on our hard disk, and which therefore isn't immediately available for us, but can be made available by "requiring" it within our own code.

-Quick exercise for illustration purpose: let's create and then require our own module!
+Quick exercise to illustration this: let's create and then require our own module!

-To do so, first create another file within `nodejs-webserver`, called `calculator.js`, with the following content:
+To do so, first create another file within `nodejs-webserver`, called `greeter.js`, with the following content:

-    const duplicateNumber = (x) => x * 2;
+    const welcome = (name, formally) => {
+        if (formally) {
+            return "Good day to you, " + name
+        } else {
+            return "Hello " + name
+        }
+    };

-    const squareNumber = (x) => x * x;
+    const seeOff = (name) => "Goodbye " + name;

     module.exports = {
-        duplicateNumber,
-        squareNumber
+        welcome,
+        seeOff
     };

-As we did earlier, we declare two functions, `duplicateNumber` and `squareNumber`, but we do not use them within this file - instead, we *export* them, which is kind of the counterpart of `require` - it makes elements declared within a module available for use elsewhere.
+We declare two functions, `welcome` and `seeOff`, but we do not use them within this file - instead, we *export* them, which is kind of the counterpart of `require` - it makes elements declared within one file available for use in other files.

-This setup implicitly turns `calculator.js` into a Node.js module - every JavaScript file which exports something can be used a module within a Node.js codebase.
+This setup implicitly turns `greeter.js` into a Node.js module - every JavaScript file which exports something can be used as a module within a Node.js codebase.

 To do so, switch back to file `index.js` and replace its content as follows:

-    const calculator = require("./calculator");
+    const calculator = require("./greeter");

-    console.log(calculator.duplicateNumber(5));
-    console.log(calculator.squareNumber(5));
+    console.log(greeter.welcome("John", false));
+    console.log(greeter.welcome("John", true));
+    console.log(greeter.seeOff("John"));

-You will notice a subtle difference - while "http" is an internal module that ships with Node.js, "calculator" is a module written by us, and we need to tell *require* where to find the module file; therefore, the leading `./` path is necessary. *Not* necessary, on the other hand, is the file extension.
-While we could write `const calculator = require("./calculator.js");`, we don't have to - the `.js` extension can be left out.
+You will notice a subtle difference - while "http" is an internal module that ships with Node.js, "greeter" is a module written by us, and we need to tell *require* exactly where to find the module file; therefore, the leading `./` path is necessary. *Not* necessary, on the other hand, is the file extension.
+While we could write `const greeter = require("./greeter.js");`, we don't have to - the `.js` extension can be left out.

-The "thing" we get from calling `require("./calculator")`, and which we assign to constant `calculator`, is of type *object*.
+The "thing" we get from calling `require("./greeter")`, and which we assign to constant `greeter`, is of type *object*.
 An object is, at its core, a very simple key-value store, with the keys being of type *string* - or at least values that can be converted to strings.

 For example, this is a simple object: